notedwin-dev/LearnToCode-bot/README.md

 # LearnToCode-bot
-Discord Bot that helps you learn how to code
+Discord Bot that helps you learn how to code.
+(To be worked on soon)